learnwjj/ICEVAE/README.md

 # ICEVAE
-Long-Term Individual Causal Effect Estimation via Identifiable Latent Representation Learning
+Long-Term Individual Causal Effect Estimation via Identifiable Latent Representation Learning(IJCA-2025)
+#The code is going to be uploaded.